brknapp/Project_1/README.md

     -   won and was nominated for an award
     -   won an award
     -   was nominated for an award
-    -   did not win or was not nominated for an award
+    -   did not win and was not nominated for an award

 Here are my helper functions: